TwistoFisto/astproj/astrodyne.md

 # Astrodyne
-Astrodyne is another factor we should worry about, a situation can occur when you saw a perfect role card, but not the correct seal.
+Astrodyne is another factor we should worry about, a situation can occur when you draw a perfect role card, but not the correct seal.

 A choice will be between completing seals or buffing preferred class.